igoramadas/expresser/README.md

 ## Common questions and answers

 #### How to use New Relic on Expresser?

 The App will first try to use the `NEW_RELIC_APP_NAME` and `NEW_RELIC_LICENSE_KEY` environment variables.
 If not found, it will use the values defined on `Settings.NewRelic` settings.
-If you don'w want to use New Relic just set the appName and licenseKey to an empty string.
+If you don'w want to use New Relic just leave `appName` and `licenseKey` settings empty.

+Please note that New Relic will NOT be enabled under localhost and .local hostnames.